 5. Just set Baby down

 We’re not asking you to abandon your child!
 However, putting a fussy baby down for 5 minutes while you go take a quick mental break is absolutely fine.
-It’s always a great reminder that even though Baby is a huge part of your life, he isn’t in control of it.
+It’s always a great reminder that even though Baby is a huge part of your life, they isn’t in control of it.

 Try laying baby down, grabbing your partner’s hand, give your partner a kiss, and tell them a reason you love them.
 These brief bouts of intimacy can be a lifesaver for your mental health and your relationship.